When it comes to personal productivity, people expect managers to be super-efficient work machines. And many of us are, I’m sure.

 Tips for estimating time

 Eeek.
-This is a big subject and the project management literature has lots to contribute.
+This is a big subject and the project management literature has a lot to contribute.
 But when it comes to personal time management, the solution is simple.
 But it will take a while to get good at it.

 Slowly, over time, you will get better and better at estimating.
 At some point, you’ll start to notice that many of your estimates are uncannily accurate.
 When they are way off, it will usually be due to a big, unexpected external factor.
 And you can’t plan for those.
 You can just leave contingency time.